MichaelHarrison-Dev/conlang-notebook/README.md

 # Conlang Notebook

-A word generator for conlangs
+A word generator that uses machine learning for conlangs